Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Concluding Remarks

 Depending on the specific machine learning approach, an artificial learning agent capable of discriminating the perceived information based on a temporal or a spatial context can be more effective to convert that same information into higher order representations, such as Q-values that would eventually lead to the creation of better policies.

-The main insight obtained from this work is that perceptual discrimination based on temporal difference displacement, or $TDD$ criterion, may enable faster and more efficient convergence of temporal-difference learning algorithms to their optimal policies; moreover, it can produce learned models that performed better than a state-of-art baseline in 20 out of 32 different Atari game environments, under the identical and reproducible setups.
+The main insight obtained from this work is that perceptual discrimination based on temporal difference displacement, or $TDD$ criterion, as evident from Table \ref{table:results-evaluation}, may enable convergence of temporal-difference learning algorithms to their optimal policies in fewer learning steps ; moreover, it can produce learned models that perform better than a state-of-art baseline in 20 out of 32 different Atari games, under the identical and reproducible setups.

-It can be also noted that the models learned under $TDD$ masking possess a strong tendency towards an increased utilization of the recurrent LSTM section of the main Q-approximator shown in Figure~\ref{fig:cnn}, effectively utilizing more of the temporally correlated information (\cite{tononi2016integrated}) in the creation of the agent's belief state leading to overall better agent's performances during the benchmark phase, as indicated in Table~\ref{table:results-evaluation}.
+It can be also noted that the models learned under $TDD$ masking possess a strong tendency towards an increased utilization of the recurrent LSTM section of the main Q-approximator shown in Figure~\ref{fig:cnn}, effectively utilizing more of the temporally correlated information (\cite{tononi2016integrated}) in the creation of the agent's belief state leading to overall better agent's performances in the benchmark, as indicated in Table~\ref{table:results-evaluation}.